Reading of the Declaration of Independence on the Fourth of July

 Unlike the vast majority of structures in Newport during the Colonial era, which were built of cedar shake or clapboard, the Colony House was built out of brick that had to be imported to the city at great expense.
 This choice of material trumpeted both the civic importance of the building and to the longevity that the building was designed to have.

 The second level meeting room holds a priceless, larger than life, 18th century portrait of George Washington by Rhode Island master portraitist Gilbert Stuart.
-The legislature room with its curved seating facing a central table and desk is intake from its early use and served as the perfect period setting for the court scenes of the powerful Spielberg movie “Amistad,” and indeed Washington Square where the Colony House is situated was transformed into the Colonial setting of New Haven, Connecticut (where the original trial actually took place) as it was the most intact Colonial setting in America that the film makers could find at that time.
+The legislature room with its curved seating facing a central table and desk is intake from its early use and served as the perfect period setting for the court scenes of the powerful Spielberg movie “Amistad,” and indeed Washington Square where the Colony House is situated was transformed into the Colonial setting of New Haven, Connecticut (where the original trial actually took place) as it was the most intact Colonial setting in America that the film makers could find at the time the movie was made.

-The Colony House was an innovative and original building that served as a functional and active seat for the Rhode Island government, until 1901 when the operation of the Legislature moved into the newly constructed McKim, Mead & White building in Providence on a full time basis.
-The Colony House is a central monument to the evolution of Architecture in America and it was made into a National Historic Landmark on Oct.
-9th, 1960, among the first structures in the United States to receive the highest designation that is bestowed upon structure by the Secretary of the Interior.
+The Colony House was an innovative and original building that served as a functional and active seat for the Rhode Island government until 1901, when the operation of the Legislature moved into the newly constructed McKim, Mead & White building in Providence on a full time basis.
+The Colony House is a central monument to the evolution of architecture in America and it was made into a National Historic Landmark on October 9, 1960, and was among the first structures in the United States to receive the highest designation that is bestowed upon structure by the Secretary of the Interior.

-To commemorate the bravery and of the early Revolutionaries, the Rhode Island Sons of the American Revolution, made up of descendants of those who fought for the cause of independence, now read the Declaration of Independence at 11am each July the Fourth from the same place it was first read to the citizens of Newport back on July 22, 1776.
+To commemorate the bravery and of the early Revolutionaries, the Rhode Island Sons of the American Revolution, made up of descendants of those who fought for the cause of independence, now read the Declaration of Independence at 11am each July the Fourth from this same place it was first read to the citizens of Newport back on July 22, 1776.
 The current reader is Captain Roy Lauth, who as a member of the Newport Artillery Company is therefore able to read the Declaration in his colonial era uniform.
-It is truly something very stirring to hear the words of that declared independence from Europe and the British Crown from the same location they were originally read so very long ago.
+It is truly something very stirring to hear the words that declared independence from Europe and the British Crown from the same location they were originally read so very long ago.
 After the reading there is a firing of the canons originally made for the Artillery Company by none other than Paul Revere in a 21-gun salute.
 Like so many places in and around Newport, this event allows one to get the feeling of stepping through a portal in time back to an earlier era since the surrounding architecture is still perfectly intact.
-It is worth the time and effort to experience firsthand.
+It is worth the time and effort to experience firsthand and hear the words of America’s first patriots resonate so strongly.

 Interested in Newport Architectural History and programing?
 Please feel free to join the Newport Architectural Forum to stay up-to-date with architectural news from Rhode Island and abroad.